Animal Care Internship

 - Any other information that you feel may be relevant in consideration for this internship

-- Natural Disaster/Bad Weather: Interns will learn about the system that TWS has in place to provide early warning of severe temperature extremes and weather patterns to keep TWS’s residence safe and secure.
+- Natural Disaster/Bad Weather: Interns will learn about the system that TWS has in place to provide early warning of severe temperature extremes and weather patterns to keep TWS’s residents safe and secure.

-- Building Enclosures/Construction: Learn about the amount and type of hardware that goes inbuilding new enclosures and maintaining current enclosures.
+- Building Enclosures/Construction: Learn about the amount and type of hardware that goes into building new enclosures and maintaining current enclosures.
 Assist in the building and modifications of habitats and enclosures.

-- Captive Wildlife Crisis: Learn about the estimated 10,000 tigers in captivity in the United States, higher than those living in the wild.
-Interns will learn about the exotic animal trade and why exotic animals are bought and sold.
-E.g.: private ownership, exhibiting, and breeding of captive wildlife.
+- Captive Wildlife Crisis: Learn about the estimated 10,000 tigers in captivity in the United States, higher than the number living in the wild.
+Interns will learn about the exotic animal trade and why exotic animals are bought and sold; e.g. private ownership, exhibiting, and breeding of captive wildlife.

-- Basic Human First Aid: Learn about the physical and behavioral signs of more common health condition and concerns.
-It covers basic treatments and protocols for handling various situations, but by no means equivalent to a C.P.R. training course.
+- Basic Human First Aid: Learn about the physical and behavioral signs of more common health conditions and concerns.
+This covers basic treatments and protocols for handling various situations, but by no means equivalent to a C.P.R. training course.